alleyinteractive/mantle/docs/7-helpers.md

 ```

 ### `iterate()`
 Iterate over a collection/array of arbitrary data.
-Each view is passed `index` and `item` as a variable.
+Each view is passed `index` and `item` as a the current item in the loop.

 ```php
 echo iterate( [ 1, 2, 3 ], 'view-to-load' );